 From 2 May to 16 June 2017, we conducted an audit of the participants' handling of ICT security.
 The audit was directed at operators with fields and plant in operation and owners with facilities in possession of an Acknowledgement of Compliance (AoC).

 From 1 September 2016 to 25 August 2017 we conducted an audit of ExxonMobil's activities relating to module-based drilling facilities and permanent plugging and abandonment of the wells at the Jotun B facility.

-Statoil has received consent to use West Elara for drilling and completing on the Valemon field.
+Statoil Petroleum AS (Statoil) has received consent to use the Songa Endurance mobile drilling facility for drilling and completion on the Troll field.